Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 }
 ```

 - Your visualizer is ready to fully test!
 You are free to modify the thickness, color, and label of the visual in the `PoseTrailVisualizer`'s Inspector window.
-We left the thickness at the default `0.1`, chose a light green color, and set the label to say `Goal!`.
+We left the thickness at the default `0.1`, chose a lime green color, and set the label to say `Goal!`.

-    Enter Play mode, and begin publishing goal poses.
+    Enter Play mode.
+Once again, open the `Topics` tab and turn on the `3D` toggle if it is not already on, and begin publishing goal poses.
 You should now see line segments connecting each of the published goal poses in order.

-You have now completed the tutorial for creating a custom visualizer for your nav2 simulation!
+You have now completed the tutorial for creating a custom visualizer for your Nav2 simulation!

 ![](images/viz_trail.gif)

+---
+---

 ## Now What?

 ### Exercise the Example
 Feel free to try different 2D Goal Poses and watch the TurtleBot3 navigate the environment and build its map.
 In the Unity Scene view, you can click on different objects and, using the Transform handles, drag them to different positions in the warehouse to quickly re-configure the test environment.
-If doing this while RViz is active, you can observe how the nav2 stack and slam_toolbox respond to dynamic obstacles in the scene.
+If doing this while RViz is active, you can observe how the Nav2 stack and slam_toolbox respond to dynamic obstacles in the scene.

 You may also modify the parameters of the LaserScan sensor and observe how different ranges, fields of view, and scan density affect the quality of the SLAM map: